nemoNoboru/relay/spec.md

 **Key Innovation:** Servers are stateless in syntax but stateful in behavior.
 State is automatically persisted to embedded NoSQL database and restored on startup.

-State is modified using the `update` keyword for clear immutable semantics:
+State is modified using method calls for consistent immutable semantics:

 ```relay
 server counter_service {